gelleson/rpc-cli/ARCHITECTURE.md

 ## Overview

 `rpc-cli` is a modular, well-tested CLI tool for executing JSON-RPC requests defined in HCL configuration files.
-The project follows Go best practices with a clean separation of concerns.
+The project follows Go 1.24 best practices with a clean separation of concerns and advanced configuration management.

 ## Design Principles